tranguyenxuwu/epub-translate-ml/README.md

    - Modify the input/output file paths in the script.
    - Run the script to see the translation results.

+Contribute

+We welcome feedback, ideas, and contributions!
+Feel free to submit issues or pull requests to improve this project.

-## Good Luck!
+Good Luck!

-Enjoy translating your EPUB files into high-quality PDF documents.
+Enjoy translating your favorite light novels and exploring new stories in your preferred language.